ADM-OSC

 To help conversions seamlessly, here are code examples on GitHub in SWIFT [convert-swift], in CPP [convert-cpp] or JavaScript [convert-js].

 For full ADM compatibility, there is another recommended conversion approach in section 10.1 of: [EBU-BS-2127].
+C++ code for that conversion can be found at [EBU-convert-cpp].

 Issue #25 on GitHub: “Polar to Cartesian and vice-versa conversion”